-Another unique feature of the set was its use of a light brick.
-It was designed to be plugged into specific parts of the cave, mimicking glowing lava, torches and Redstone in the process.
+Another unique feature of the set is its use of a light brick.
+It is designed to be plugged into specific parts of the cave, mimicking glowing lava, torches and Redstone in the process.

 Minifigures were in relatively short supply in 21137 The Mountain Cave, although there are still some interesting features.
 They sport a variety of armour pieces in different colours, and the Charged Creeper made its minifigure debut too.
 With its transparent blue elements, this minifigure represents a deadlier, more explosive version of the standard Creeper.
 It’s a sensible addition to one of LEGO Minecraft’s boldest models and has featured in models since, with the most recent appearance being in 21174 The Modern Treehouse.

 LEGO Minecraft village

 21128 The Village – released in 2016 – offers a more bucolic setting for Minecraft fans.
 Villages are procedurally generated in Minecraft worlds, offering various buildings for Villagers to live in.
 They’re a handy source of food, shelter and other essentials for explorers.